 At 55, I love to be active and compete when I can.
 As many of you know, I enjoy running trails, being on my mountain bike, hiking mountains, and just being outside enjoying nature when I can.
 The beautiful thing is, there are women out there in their 60’s and 70’s, doing the same thing, and kicking my ass.
-Yep, they remind me every day that we don’t have to stop being active just because we are getting older.
+Yep, they remind me every day that you don’t have to stop being active just because you are getting older.
 The secret is to understand and practice the fine art of recovery!

 Here are my five tips to keeping you healthy and fit as you own your ‘active’ boomer status!